iisshaun/iisshaun-port/content/pages/projects/rw-icarus.md

 ![](/images/Icarus-Recon-Forest-Zone-Location-2.jpg)

 On the HUD itself I got the task of redesigning things like the vitals area in the bottom left, the weather radar in the top right, stamina and encumbrance bars and also removing and hiding elements when they weren't necessary to tidy it up.
+This is where I first got deep in with Blueprint in Unreal after having a bit of experience with UMG and Unreal on some other projects.
+Overall dealing with some of the programming directly made implementation that much quicker and smoother and inspired me to go further with It's Only Money.

 ![](/images/ribbons.jpg)